Integrated Radio Networks

-Two unique features of the IRN system Includes radio-type independent and carrier agnostic, allowing the use of existing equipment without compromising group communications.
+Two unique features of the IRN system includes radio frequency and type independency, allowing the use of existing equipment without compromising group communications.
 The system uses specific hardware that easily translates the radio frequencies (RF) from any older radio and newer digital radio equipment into internet protocol (IP), which allows integration on a single standard platform.

 By allowing IP integration, the IRN system can also integrate any of the newer digital radio and smart device technologies, such as Android or iOS smartphones, tablets, laptops, and computers.
 All these IP-integrated radio network links run 256-bit AES encryption that provides end-users with secure mission-critical tactical communication.

 There is no range or geographic limitations to join two or more radio users or networks.
 Once the RF signal of any radio type is converted into IP, the IP traffic can then be sent via any available terrestrial network such as fibre, with automatic failover to L-Band satellite, providing on-the-move, always-on communication.
 This can be achieved irrespective of geographic location of assets, or distance between assets anywhere on land, air and sea.